qruto/laravel-wave/README.md

 ];
 ```

-If you want to change base path from `wave` to another, don't forget to pass it in `Echo` or `Wave` instance:
+If you wish to change the base path from `wave` to something else, ensure to pass it to the `Echo` or `Wave` instance:

 ```javascript
 window.Echo = new Echo({